 Echo Plus

 The Amazon Echo Plus is a smart speaker and a smart home hub compatible with popular Zigbee devices.
 The new Plus features improved sound and the ability to control smart home devices even without Wi-Fi, plus a rounded aesthetic it shares with other new Echo devices.
 You can get it with a free smart Philips Hue smart bulb for $149.99.

 Echo Dot

-The Amazon Echo Dot smart speaker also got improved audio fidelity and a more rounded, metal and fabric redesign.
+The Amazon Echo Dot smart speaker is in its third generation, and also got improved audio fidelity and a more rounded, metal and fabric redesign.
 It goes for $49.99.